vitor-belim/react-nodejs/README.md

 ## Lesson 3 - Client setup and connection to server

-The client was setup using `React`, and `Axios` was used to request data from the server.
+The client was set up using `React`, and `Axios` was used to request data from the server.
 A basic page setup was done to show the list of posts retrieved.

 ### Notes